Hacker News

 Said women received life in prison for said murder.

-There was a movie made about Selena which was Jennifer Lopez's first role as an actress(1) (playing Selena, of course!).
+There was a biopic movie made about Selena which was Jennifer Lopez's first role as an actress(1) (playing Selena, of course!) produced, in part, by her father.
 It was played all the time on Lifetime/Lifetime-esque channels around the turn of the century.
 Really, this movie was played -all the time-.
 I probably saw it 10 times just because it was on TV and there wasn't much else to do.

 Any reference to just "Selena" I would assume was her because she was the only one who went by that monoynm.
+Gomez was never "Selena," she was "Selena Gomez."

 In fact, in seems like Selena Gomez was actually named after Selena Quintanilla.
 At least according to Gomez herself.

 (1) After, of course, her time as a Fly Girl.
 Which is performing, but not acting.
+Jlo was an actress before she was a singer.

 "Spring Breakers" was not a uninteresting movie to act in and "13 Reasons Why" seems like a break out hit to have produced.